imoneoi/RSP_JAX/README.md

 # Recursive Skip-Step Planning (RSP)

-This repository contains the implementation of Recursive Skip-step Planning in JAX.
+This repository is the official implementation of Recursive Skip-step Planning in JAX, from the paper entitled "Are Expressive Models Truly Necessary for Offline RL?
+".

 ## Getting Started